-Notice within the circuit that the shortest line indicates the first position.
+Notice that the shortest line is at the bottom and indicates the first position and the first role.
 The second and third positions have respectively longer lines.
 The longer lines indicate which roles "contain" or correct other roles.
-The reactor in the second position contains the initiator.
-The mediator in the third position contains both the reactor and the initiator.
+The reactor contains the initiator.
+The mediator contains both the reactor and the initiator.